 *CMS’s reasoning- They believe overall, particularly therapy, visits have decreased for 30-day episodes (changes agencies have made since PDGM).
 Do we have agency data this is not the case?

 Thoughts on other reasons for change that are not attributed to Behavioral adjustments made by agencies in response to change to PDGM?

+No, we do not believe cuts are warranted.
+The changes in the payment model make it difficult for agencies to adapt and create stability.
+The pandemic created barriers such as declines and reductions in home visits and more coordination was done remotely as a result.
+Recruiting therapists has also to the overall drop in therapy services.

 -Comment on your agency’s expenses have increased since PDGM began